A Brief History of Veterinary Education in Hungary

 As a part of the countrywide reorganization of higher education in 2000 in the University became the Faculty of Veterinary Science, Budapest of the newly founded Szent István University.
 From summer 2016 our school regained it’s independence thus the former name University of Veterinary Medicine applies.
 It is further on a state university and the program has been continually supervised and accredited by the Hungarian Accreditation Board.

 In 1995 the veterinary school was internationally accredited by the European Association of Establishments for Veterinary Education (E.A.E.V.E.).
 The follow-up visitation took place in 2004 with a positive outcome.
 The accreditation of the Budapest veterinary school was reinforced by the E.A.E.V.E. and the F.V.E.
 (Federation of Veterinarians of Europe).
 The Accreditation Report concludes: “The University of Veterinary Science can claim a proud position among its European counterparts.
 Its young graduates need not be afraid to compete with their European colleagues for their knowledge and practical skills.”

 Hungary is since 2004 a full member of the European Union which means acceptance of degrees within the EU and their equivalence with degrees from other EU-countries.
 The Budapest-diploma is accepted in addition to EU-countries in several others as well.
-After the completion of a board exam in Canada or the US, the graduates are entitled for a residency and to practise in North America.
+After the completion of a board exam in Canada or the US, the graduates are entitled to a residency and to practise in North America.

 Facts and Figures